JEP 3: JDK Release Process

 Before you spend too much time on a fix for a P1 or P2 bug, seek advice from a Group or Area Lead, on an appropriate mailing list, to make sure that fixing the bug in this release is actually a reasonable idea.

-When you are nearly ready with a fix then update the JBS issue to add a comment whose first line is “Fix Request”.
+When you are confident in your fix then update the relevant JBS issue to add a comment whose first line is “Fix Request”.
+(You need not wait for the fix itself to be approved for integration by appropriate Reviewers.)
 In that comment briefly describe why it’s important to fix this bug, explain the nature of the fix, estimate its risk, describe its test coverage, and indicate who has reviewed it.
-If you have a webrev for the fix then include a link to that in the comment; otherwise, attach the patch for the fix to the JBS issue.
+If you have a pull request or webrev for the fix then include a link to that in the comment; otherwise, attach the patch for the fix to the JBS issue.
 Add the label jdk$N-fix-request to the issue, substituting the actual release version number for $N.

 Reviewing fix requests